-In the final project, participants will create a comprehensive student plan for an ASD-eligible student.
+In the final project, New York City teachers will create a comprehensive student plan for an ASD-eligible student.
 The student plan will demonstrate the participant’s knowledge of the various concepts, practices, and resources explored throughout the course.